Contents: Starting the engine in models with…⇓ Shifting to a lower gear (kick-down…⇓ Towing a car with an automatic…⇓

-When driving with a cold engine, the transmission control unit uses a special shift program that reduces emissions and allows the engine to warm up to operating temperature faster.
+When driving with a cold engine, the transmission control unit uses a special gear shift program that reduces harmful emissions and allows the engine to warm up to operating temperature more quickly.

 Starting the engine in models with automatic transmission

-When starting the engine, set the gearbox selector to position N or P. Press the brake pedal and turn on the starter.
+When starting the engine, set the gear selector to position N or P. Press the brake pedal and engage the starter.

-Fully depress the accelerator pedal when you need to sharply increase traction or acceleration, such as when overtaking another vehicle, climbing a steep hill, or in other situations.
-The transmission will shift to a lower gear.
+If you need to suddenly increase traction or acceleration, for example when overtaking another vehicle, to overcome a steep climb, and in other situations, press the accelerator pedal all the way down.
+The gearbox will shift to a lower gear.

 Towing a car with an automatic transmission

-A feature of an automatic transmission is that, unlike a conventional manual transmission, it has a forced lubrication system.
-Therefore, when the engine is not running, when the transmission hydraulic pump is stopped, the friction joints of the transmission are not lubricated and no gear can be engaged.
-In this regard, when towing a car with an automatic transmission, certain requirements must be observed.
+The peculiarity of an automatic transmission is that, unlike a conventional manual transmission, it has a forced lubrication system.
+Therefore, when the engine is not running, when the transmission hydraulic system pump is stopped, the friction joints of the transmission are not lubricated and it is impossible to engage any gear.
+In this regard, when towing a vehicle with an automatic transmission, certain requirements must be observed.

 - Set the gear selector to position N (neutral).

-- Tow the vehicle at a speed of 50 km/h or less for a distance of 50 km or less.
+- Tow the vehicle at a speed not exceeding 50 km/h for a distance of no more than 50 km.

-- If the towing distance exceeds 50 km, stop to cool down the transmission.
+- If the towing distance exceeds 50 km, stop to cool the transmission.

-- Do not add oil to the automatic transmission before towing is complete.
+- Do not add automatic transmission fluid until towing is complete.